-It started with the sad decline of the Norway Spruce tree in front of the Municipal Centre in Elora.
-For years, it had served as the town’s much-loved Christmas tree, where the community gathered for its ceremonial lighting, hot chocolate and carols.
+It all began with the sad decline of the norway spruce tree, in front of the Municipal Centre, in Elora.
+For years it had served as the town’s much-loved Christmas tree, where the community gathered for its ceremonial lighting, hot chocolate and carols.

 By 2005, it became clear that a new tree was the only solution and a collective effort to replace it was launched.
 Centre Wellington Public Works removed the old tree, the Grand River Conservation Authority donated a healthy new native white spruce and Centre Wellington Hydro funded the cost of spading in our new tree.